Mental Health Services

 Counties Manukau Health is New Zealand’s second largest public health funded health provider.

-Located in the South Auckland area stretching from urban to rural settings we serve an estimated 520,000 highly diverse and youthful population with high numbers and proportions of Maaori, Pacific and Asian peoples.
-Although also experiencing relatively high levels of deprivation the population is known for its vibrant, energetic and diverse communities.
+Located in the South Auckland area stretching from urban to rural settings we serve an estimated 550,000 people.
+Counties Manukau’s youthful population has large numbers and proportions of Maaori, Pacific and Asian peoples.
+Although also experiencing relatively high levels of deprivation Counties Manukau is known for its vibrant, energetic and diverse communities.

-Counties Manukau Health has developed a reputation for bringing an enthusiastic and innovative approach to meeting those with mental health needs.
+Counties Manukau Health has developed a reputation for bringing an enthusiastic and innovative approach to delivery of clinical and support services to those with mental health needs.

-We have a newly designed and implemented acute pathway with a centralised Intake and Acute Assessment service, a Home Based Treatment service and a hospital located 52-bed inpatient unit.
+We have a newly designed and implemented acute pathway with a centralised Intake and Acute Assessment service, an Adult Home Based Treatment service and a general hospital located 52-bed acute adult inpatient unit and an 18-bed acute older person’s inpatient unit.

-Some of the services we provide include :
+Some of the community Mental Health services we provide include:

-- Whirinaki Child, Family and Youth Mental Health - specialist mental health service for children and young people.
-Within this service we have specialised services for Maternal Mental Health and Infant Mental Health
+- Child, Family and Youth Mental Health – including an Early Psychosis team, Maternal Mental Health and Infant Mental Health teams

 If you can bring skills, energy and want to be a part of a mental health service that provides an unparalleled breadth and depth of clinical as well as cultural experience – Counties Manukau Health is the place for you.